Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: To go further

-We could ask ourselves some questions based on this work. \begin{itemize} \item[•] \textit{Can we translate the adjacency-avoiding property for intervals into another algebraic property for subcategories of $\rep(Q)$ for any $A_n$ type quiver $Q$?} \end{itemize} First, the following simple lemma allows us a translation of the adjacency property into the algebraic world. \begin{lemma} Let $Q$ be an $A_n$ type quiver.
+First, the following simple lemma allows us to translate the adjacency property into the algebraic world. \begin{lemma} Let $Q$ be an $A_n$ type quiver.
 Let $K, L \in \mathcal{I}_n$.
-Then $K$ and $L$ are adjacent if and only if there is a short exact sequence whose end terms are $X_K$ and $X_L$ in some order and whose middle term is indecomposable. \end{lemma} The following theorem follows as a direct consequence of \cref{maintheorem} and \cref{lem:adjnonsplit}. \begin{theorem} Let $Q$ be a quiver of $A_n$ type.
+Then $K$ and $L$ are adjacent if and only if there is a short exact sequence with end terms $X_K$ and $X_L$ in some order and an indecomposable middle term. \end{lemma} The following theorem follows as a direct consequence of \cref{maintheorem} and \cref{lem:adjnonsplit}. \begin{theorem} Let $Q$ be a quiver of $A_n$ type.
 Fix a collection of indecomposable representations $\mathscr{X} \subseteq \Ind(Q)$.
 Then $\add(\mathscr{X})$ is canonically Jordan recoverable if and only if for all $X,Y \in \mathscr{X}$ and for all short exact sequences the representation $E$ is not indecomposable. \end{theorem} Thus, for any $T \in \rep(Q)$ a tilting representation, $\add(T)$ is canonically Jordan recoverable.
-But the interaction between canonically Jordan recoverable subcategories and tilting representations seems not to end at this.
+But the interaction between canonically Jordan recoverable subcategories and tilting representations does not end here.
 We formulate an exact statement as the next conjecture.

 Let $Q$ be an $A_n$ type quiver, and $T$ a tilting representation of $Q$.
 Write $T = T_1 \oplus \ldots, \oplus T_n$ for the decomposition of $T$.
 For all $i \in \{1,\ldots, n\}$, we define the \new{mutation of $T$ by $T_i$}, denoted $\mu_{T_i}(T)$, to be, if it is possible, the unique tilting representation (up to isomorphism) isomorphic to $ T_1 \oplus \ldots \oplus T_i' \oplus \ldots T_n$ such that $T_i' \ncong T_i$, otherwise $\mu_{T_i}(T) = T$.
 Riedtmann and Schofield proved that $T_i'$ can be obtained from $U_i = T_1 \oplus \ldots \oplus T_{i-1} \oplus T_{i+1} \oplus T_n$ and $T_i$ as either the kernel or the cokernel of a minimal $\add(U_i )$-approximation (see \cite{RS91}).